-TYPE 1: Dogs with Type 1 von Willebrand disease have all the proteins that makeup von Willebrand's factor, but they lack a sufficient amount to facilitate effective clotting.
-Type I is the most common form of von Willebrand disease.
+TYPE 1: Dogs with Type 1 von Willebrand disease have all the proteins that make up von Willebrand's factor, but they lack a sufficient amount for effective clotting.
+Type 1 is the most common form of von Willebrand disease.
 This form is most often seen in Doberman Pinschers, German Shepherd Dogs, Standard Poodles, and Shetland Sheepdogs.
-However, type 2 vWD may be present in other breeds or mixed-breed dogs.
-Many dogs with type 2 vWD show no symptoms until they undergo surgery or experience a trauma.
+However, type 1 vWD may be present in other breeds or mixed-breed dogs.
+Many dogs with type 1 vWD show no symptoms until they undergo surgery or experience a trauma.

 TYPE 2: Dogs with type 2 vWD have a normal level of von Willebrand factor, but the proteins are structurally or functionally defective.
 Type 2 is typically seen in German Wire-Haired and Short-Haired Pointers.
-Dogs with type 2 vWD can experience severe bleeding episodes, sometimes with no known cause???
+Dogs with type 2 vWD can experience severe bleeding episodes, even sometimes if no known trauma has occurred.